thaishdz/TIL/git/How to retrieve deleted code from git log.md

 ```
 Narrowed down to 3 commits.
 Not bad.
 In fact, commit `36ee67ec` seems to be the one I was looking for.

+>[!NOTE]
+> `git log -G` is your way to find code across the whole git history of the project.
+The `--oneline` option is here to make the output slim and to the point.

 👉 Click here for more : [Delete unused code 📰](https://understandlegacycode.com/blog/delete-unused-code/#how-to-retrieve-deleted-code-from-git-logs)